 Section 6.
 Interest Network.

 Interest networks may be authorized by the Executive Committee.
 Such networks identified by professional interest areas shall exist as long as there is a need and may be deactivated by the Executive Committee.
 Chairpersons shall serve for a period of one year but may be re-appointed if such action is deemed to be in the best interest of the Association.
-Chairpersons must be a regular member of SACES and shall be appointed by the SACES President-Elect.
+A chairperson must be an active member of SACES and shall be appointed by the SACES President-Elect.
 Functions and formal reporting procedures are delineated in the SACES Operational Manual.

 ARTICLE VII